githubhelp/otherwip/documentation/install/raspberrypi/sd-card.md

 The Pi will now run in Read-Only mode from the next restart.

-Before restarting create 2 shortcut commands to switch between read-only and write access.
+Before restarting create two shortcut commands to switch between read-only and write access modes.

 Firstly " rpi-rw " will be the command to unlock the filesystem for editing, run